lambo1986/python-script-practice/readme.md

-# This is a little challenge I wanted to work on to learn something about Automation in Python and SQL
+# This is a little challenge I wanted to work on to learn about Automation in Python and SQL

 ## Using Python 3.12.2